 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Caroline is a Washington D.C. tutor who specializes in ACT prep and Biology.
-She is a 2013 graduate of Virginia Tech with a Bachelor’s degree in Microbiology.
-See what she had to say about her undergraduate experience: VT: Describe the campus setting and transportation options.
+Cassandra is a San Diego tutor specializing in History, Essay Editing, Pre-Algebra, and more.
+She graduated from San Diego State University in 2009 with a Bachelor’s degree in Liberal Studies.
+Check out her review of her school: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
-Caroline: A lot of the charm of Virginia Tech is its rural campus.
-The town of Blacksburg is small and friendly, and I have never felt threatened . ..
-Read More About What is it Like to Attend Virginia Tech?
+Cassandra: San Diego State University is an urban campus in central San Diego.
+It has great transportation options with buses and the trolley. ...
+Read More About What is it Like to Attend San Diego State University?

 For graduate school applicants, the GRE looms as large as the SAT does for high school students, but each institution (and grad school program) has its own criteria for comparing results.
 Some institutions look for an overall good score while others put more weight on one specific section of the exam.
 Some programs will accept just about any GRE score; other programs do not require the test at all (though those programs are in the minority).
 With such a wide range of GRE requirements out there, just how important is GRE prep?
 GRE prep, and the great score it can help achieve, is very important to the chances of gaining acceptance to the ...
 Read More About How Important is GRE Prep?